sc3260s16/syllabus/README.md

 ## Final Grade

 Your final grade will be determined as follows: class participation (10%), homework (50%), mid-term (20%), and a final project (20%).
-Note that homework plays a significant role in your final grade!!!
-Please email me ahead of time if you need to miss a lecture.
+**Note that homework plays a significant role in your final grade!!!** Also note that missing class will affect your participation grade!

 ## Disclosure